 And if you want a fast, yet efficient method, you can choose Setapp’s Get Backup Pro, which will get you advanced Mac backup, disk cloning, and folder sync.

 PC to Mac switchers always forget this important step and, in the rare eventuality of an accident, they are furious on macOS.
 Better to prevent it while you can.

-There you have it, the basic things you should know in order to enjoy a great start on Mac and transform your migration from Windows to macOS into a pleasant experience.
-Of course, the Apple world is big, and you’re going to discover daily new things about your Mac.
+There you have it, the basic things you should know to enjoy a great start on Mac and transform your migration from Windows to macOS into a pleasant experience.
+Of course, the Apple world is big, and you’re going to discover new things about your Mac on a daily basis.
 We’ll make sure to keep you posted with the latest developments and also bring you the best tips and tricks to help you enjoy macOS at its fullest.
-So keep a close eye on us!
+So keep a close eye on this blog!